Impact

 Psychological injuries often involve:

-● longer recovery periods
+longer recovery periods

-● greater uncertainty in treatment
+uncertainty in treatment pathways

-● complex return-to-work pathways
+complex return-to-work processes

-● higher levels of dispute
+higher levels of dispute within compensation systems

 The System Around the Patient